China's Postal Savings Bank says some retail investors opt out of mainland listing

-BEIJING, Dec 4 (Reuters) - Postal Savings Bank of China said investors had opted out of paying for 3% of shares on offer in its Shanghai listing - a rare development that underscores growing concerns over problems in China’s banking system.
+BEIJING (Reuters) - Postal Savings Bank of China (1658.HK) said investors had opted out of paying for 3% of shares on offer in its Shanghai listing - a rare development that underscores growing concerns over problems in China’s banking system.

 Nearly all were retail investors, PSBC said in a statement late Tuesday.